Pontiac V8 engine: 455

 For 1971, Pontiac introduced another High Output (HO) version with standard internal parts, a reinforced block with four-bolt main bearing caps, and improved cylinder head design with 1/8 in intake ports and special round exhaust ports for better breathing, yet still making just 335 hp gross (or 310 hp in the more accurate SAE Net system).
 Standard in the Firebird Trans Am, it was still a rare engine.

-In 1973 a further refined and even stronger but less powerful version, the Super Duty (SD) engine, was planned for Firebird, Grand Am, Le Mans (GTO), and Grand Prix models.
+In 1973 a further refined and even stronger version, the Super Duty (SD) engine, was planned for Firebird, Grand Am, Le Mans (GTO), and Grand Prix models.
 The SD-455 used round-port cylinder heads similar to those used on the 1971 and 1972 455 HO, with specific "LS-2" intake and cast-iron exhaust header manifolds.
 Still, it was the strongest American engine offered that year.
 Pontiac's initial plans were to use a camshaft with specs identical to the 041 Ram Air IV camshaft, but testing showed emissions, while technically compliant, did not have "cushion" to satisfy Pontiac's emissions engineers, to avoid production variation leading to any non-compliant engines being produced and sold.
 Though a change of camshaft would delay production, Pontiac decided to change camshaft, employing one with identical timing to the 744 camshaft, which had been used in the 400 Ram Air(aka Ram Air III) engine with manual transmissions.
 As a result, peak horsepower dropped from 310 to 290, though torque increased from 390 to 395 lb. ft.
 After the SD-455 was certified with the new cam, it was production-ready but was then further delayed by the EPA mandating Pontiac recertify all of its engines when the EPA discovered that part-throttle emissions exceeded the limits.
 Thus in March 1973 Pontiac eliminated a timing solenoid that gave full vacuum advance and disabled the EGR valve in high gear after a period of time that happened to exceed the running time of the EPA testing cycle.
 Once corrected the SD-455 was recertified and was released for production in late April 1973.
 Given how late in the model year it was, Pontiac decided not to incur the costs of recertifying the SD-455 for other models other than the Firebird.
 Ultimately Pontiac produced only 295 1973 SD-455 Firebirds (252 Trans Am, 43 Formula).
 For 1974 another 1,001 (943 Trans Am, 58 Formula) were built, after which the SD-455 was discontinued.